-The Lean Startup movement can help large corporations become more nimble and fast-moving in their innovation.
+“Build-measure-learn” is the core process of the Lean Startup cycle.
+It can help large corporations become more nimble and fast-moving in their innovation.
 But if you are a B2B company and fail to make some critical adjustments, you’re in for serious problems.
 You’ll fail to take advantage of the knowledge, interest and foresight of your B2B customers, which may narrow your design options, increase risk, and actually slow your development process.
 And if you have a “shallow pool” of companies to test your minimum viable products, you can alienate prospects as well.

-There is much to love about Lean Startup.
+There is much to love about the Lean Startup cycle.
 A concept developed by Steve Blank and Eric Reis, it promotes a nimble approach to starting new businesses, based on the use of rapidly-created minimum viable products.
-Increasingly, it is being applied to product development within large corporations.
+While “build measure learn” processes often begin in operations, increasingly, it’s being applied to product development within large corporations.

 Instead of Build-Measure-Learn, most B2B teams should employ a Learn-Build-Measure-Learn cycle in B2B Lean Startup.
 Keep everything that is good about Lean Startup, but begin with an open-minded exploration of the B2B customer’s world, with interviews that take advantage of high B2B knowledge, interest, objectivity, and foresight.